arif9011/rock-paper-scissors/README.md

     if cv2.waitKey(1) & 0xFF == ord('q'):
         break

-# After the loop release the cap object
 cap.release()
-# Destroy all the windows
 cv2.destroyAllWindows()
  ‘’’
-Screenshot:
+ # Screenshot:
 ![image](https://github.com/arif9011/rock-paper-scissors/assets/115591569/e39a9d00-9080-41b6-a795-bec534468de8)

-4 - MILESTONE 4: Creation of a 'Rock, Paper, Scissors' game (manual_rps.py).
+ # MILESTONE 4: Creation of a 'Rock, Paper, Scissors' game (manual_rps.py).
 •	store the user's and the computer's choices;
 •	figure out who won;
 •	create a function to simulate the game.